AntaresSimulatorTeam/GEMS-ViewsBuilder/docs/input-data/01-concepts.md

 ## Model library

-A `library.yml` file defining **model schemas**: what variables, parameters, ports, port-field-definitions, and extra-outputs a component type has.
+A `library.yml` file defining **model schemas**: what variables, parameters, ports, port-field-definitions, (binding-)constraints and extra-outputs a component type has.

 ### Model

 A component type definition (e.g. `generator`, `load`, `bus`).
-Each model belongs to exactly one taxonomy category.
+Each model belongs to one taxonomy category.

 ### Variable